The ‘messenger’ of payments

 The entry of chat apps into payments will make digital payments more mainstream, though.
 “Currently, only a single digit percentage of GDP is in digital payments,” says Bhaktha Keshavachar, co-founder and CTO, Ezetap.

 Also, the new RBI rules may weed out non-serious users of wallets.
 “It is also a function of at what point in time you start.
-Players like Mobikwik, FreeCharge and Oxigen started as pure-play stored value methods, and invested in a large ecosystem of merchants and users, which now seems like a write-off in terms of cost,” notes Pai of YES BANK.
+Many mobile-wallet players started as pure-play stored value methods, and invested in a large ecosystem of merchants and users, which now seems like a write-off in terms of cost,” notes Pai of YES BANK.
 “Now they are left with the merchant ecosystem as non-serious users get weeded out.”

 But there is another scenario to consider.
 There are multiple stages of maturity in payment and P2P payment is stage one.
 On the other hand, payment companies, which have used wallet at one point of time, will move on to UPI.
 “Their core is the payment business as opposed to a messenger app whose core business is to remain socially relevant,” says Vivek Belgavi, leader, Fintech, PwC India.
 “The new RBI guidelines will further push towards making the usecase of wallets sharper for low value transactions, making mobile wallets the ‘sachet’ of the payment world.”
 Whereas high value, infrequent transactions are the sweet spot for UPI.